renn08/UPC_2020/README.md

-What we have done in 2020 University Physics Competition.
+What we have done in the 2020 University Physics Competition.

 See our Modeling of quadcopter stability in wind [212B](https://jbox.sjtu.edu.cn/l/noXQ0r).